-The issue is not “hearing about the LCI,” but, for me, the wild, misleading, and exaggerated claims about Kirkegaard, often conclusory, with very thin circumstantial evidence,
+The issue is not “hearing about the LCI,” but, for me, the wild, misleading, and exaggerated claims about Kirkegaard, often conclusory, with very thin circumstantial evidence.

-His tactics include exaggerating or misrepresenting the claims of another, which then he can shoot down more easily.
+His tactics include exaggerating or misrepresenting the statements of another, which then he can shoot down easily.
 What I actually claimed was that the original stories in Private Eye and London Student were largely taken, in certain aspects, from the RationalWiki article on Emil Kirkegaard, and I have most specifically in mind the accusations that Kirkegaard is a “pedophile” — a common AP claim about enemies, for which there is zero evidence that I’ve seen — or a “child rape apologist,” which is based on a totally obscure blog post of Kirkegaard years ago, which was only as described if one neglected the context.
 And that is what an unskilled and immature reporter will do.
 Quick and shallow research, and for Private Eye, looking for scandal.
 The same language was used in the stories as on RationalWiki.
 I will cover details below.

 And Oliver D. Smith acknowledged having written those articles, and a sock bragged about it.
 From his email to me: